Doug Hogeboom, Board Chair

-Brian Hogan felt drawn to join the Providence Village Board by the mission of the Sisters of Providence to serve the needs of the vulnerable populations.
+Brian Hogan served as the Chair of PVI for its inaugural five years.
+He felt drawn to join the Providence Village Board by the mission of the Sisters of Providence to serve the needs of the vulnerable populations.
 The vision of the Sisters to build a community that could bring together a range of partnerships and collaborations that would provide support to those populations within our community is what attracted him to accept the invitation to become formally engaged.

 He hopes Providence Village becomes a community that not only provides support for the vulnerable, the elderly and those suffering from mental illness, but will also be a safe place where people can feel hope and a sense of belonging.